How can a partner access and manage client/customer service requests?

 Partners requesting access for client/customer sites

 If you are a partner, you can request permissions from your client/customers for yourself and others in your organization.
 Partners permissions allow you to view, update, or create service requests on your client/customer's behalf.

-(For information on how client/customers can grant partner permissions to manage service requests, see Answer 10141: Granting Partners Permission to Manage Service Requests .)
+(For information on how client/customers can grant partner permissions to manage service requests, see Granting Partners Permission to Manage Service Requests .)

-Go to cx.rightnow.com/app/partner/my_customers or follow the link for "My Customers" on the My Site Tools or My Account pages.
+Go to cx.rightnow.com/app/partner/my_customers or follow the link for "My Customers" on the Site Tools or Account pages.
 You may request permissions for yourself and certain individuals, or for everyone in your organization.

-To request permissions from one of your customers:
+Submitting a request for permissions from one of your customers:

 On the My Customers page, click on "Request New Access".

 Enter the email address for a contact manager on the client/customer organization.

 Select an expiration date (this is the date after which these permissions will expire).